 Dengue fever is a viral infection found throughout Central America.
 In Mexico, the risk is greatest along the Gulf coast, especially from July to September.
 Dengue is transmitted by Aedes mosquitoes, which bite preferentially during the day and are usually found close to human habitations, often indoors.
 They breed primarily in artificial water containers, such as cisterns and discarded tires.
 As a result, dengue is especially common in urban environments.

-- Dengue usually causes flu-like symptoms, including fever, muscle aches, joint pains, headache and nausea, and it's often followed by a rash.
+- Dengue causes severe flu-like symptoms, including fever, muscle aches, joint pains, headache and nausea, and it's often followed by a rash.

 - Expect similar symptoms if infected by the mosquito-transmitted chikungunya virus.